Plato

 Plato wasn’t just a thinker; he was a master storyteller.

 - The Allegory of the Cave: This famous thought experiment demonstrates his ability to translate complex metaphysical concepts into simple, enduring imagery.
-This is a skill known as Analogical Reasoning—mapping the structure of a complex idea (epistemology) onto a simple narrative (prisoners in a cave).
+This is a skill known as Analogical Reasoning — mapping the structure of a complex idea (epistemology) onto a simple narrative (prisoners in a cave).
+The allegory works as literature, as pedagogy, and as philosophy simultaneously.

 Plato vs. Aristotle: A Cognitive Contrast